Skip to content

 • Tray + wizard control

-Right-click for Sync from USB now, Sync to USB now, show logs, or reopen the setup wizard when the config is corrupted.
+Right-click for Sync from USB now, Sync to USB now, update checks, logs, or the recovery wizard when the config breaks.

 How data moves